-particular, their efforts to secure their futures against the background of pervasive uncertainty brought on by Brexit.
+This paper focuses on the lesser known story of Brexit and its implications for British citizens living in Europe.
+Drawing on empirical research with British citizens living in France conducted for the [name and details of project removed],1 it shows how the privileges previously held by these Britons have been variously refracted over the course of the Brexit negotiations.
+I outline how this has happened in anticipation of the removal of their European citizenship and, in particular, their efforts to secure their futures against the background of pervasive uncertainty brought on by Brexit.
 I focus in particular on two courses of action that they take to this end: applications for dual citizenship and residence permits, administrative processes through which they present themselves for bordering.
 While bordering is a familiar and everyday experience for People of Colour living within Europe's borders and seeking entry into 'Fortress Europe', it is a new experience for many British citizens who, until the referendum, were rarely scrutinised or questioned about their right to live in France.
 The outcome of these actions is far from even, exacerbating existing social inequalities and making others newly vulnerable.
-As such, their experiences signal the politics of exclusion that shape Freedom of Movement (FOM) legislation and French citizenship.
+As such, their experiences signal the politics of exclusion that shape Freedom of Movement [FOM] legislation and French citizenship.

-The conceptual framing of the article foregrounds an understanding of Brexit as bordering.
-This takes inspiration from theorisations of bordering and belonging that centre on intersectional and situational understandings (see, for example, Yuval-Davis et al., 2018, 2019) and research in critical citizenship studies that identifies the moral, social and political boundaries of belonging.
-As such scholarship emphasises (see, for example, Anderson, 2013; Yuval-Davis et al., 2018, 2019), borders are not only the territorial boundaries of a sovereign space, they are political and socio-cultural projects, caught up in boundary-making to produce what Back, Sinha and Bryan (2012) describe as hierarchies of belonging that reflect the moral values of the political community.
-At its core, bordering names the processes through which judgements are made about who is deserving and undeserving of the rights awarded to members of the political community, and who has the privilege of belonging (see, for example, Anderson, 2013).
+The conceptual framing of the paper foregrounds an understanding of Brexit as bordering.

+This takes inspiration from theorisations of bordering and belonging that centre on intersectional and situational understandings (see for example Yuval-Davis et al., 2018, 2019) and research in critical citizenship studies that identifies the moral, social and political boundaries of belonging.
+As such scholarship emphasises (see for example Anderson, 2013;

+Yuval-Davis et al., 2018, 2019), borders are not only the territorial boundaries of a sovereign space, they are political and socio-cultural projects, caught up in boundary-making to produce hierarchies of belonging that reflect the moral values of the political community.
+At its core, bordering names the processes through which judgements are made about who is deserving and undeserving of the rights awarded to members of the political community, and who has the privilege of belonging (see for example Anderson, 2013).
 Conceptualising Brexit as bordering permits questions about who is bordered through Brexit, where and with what impacts?

-Research to date has highlighted how Brexit shifts the borders and boundaries of belonging in Britain for European citizens and third country nationals (see, for example, Erel and Ryan, 2019; Yuval-Davis et al., 2019), processes which are undoubtedly racialised.
+Research to date has highlighted how Brexit shifts the borders and boundaries of belonging in Britain for European citizens and third country nationals (see for example Erel and Ryan, 2018; Yuval-Davis et al., 2019), processes which are undoubtedly racialised.
 Turning attention to the case of British citizens living in France shifts the focus to Europe, offering insights into how Brexit destabilises and reconfigures European belongings.
-My focus in this article lies in making visible the disparities of experience, the circumstances that come together to make people ill placed to respond to the challenges of Brexit.
-This displaces a focus on the structural privileges attending British citizenship - both as EU citizenship and also in consequence of Britain's geopolitical position in the world - highlighting how these are unevenly embodied, differentiated along axes of social division that include gender, disability, race and class, among others (Benson and O'Reilly, 2016; Leonard and Walsh, 2018).
+My focus in this paper lies in making visible the disparities of experience, the circumstances that come together to make people ill-placed to respond to the challenges of Brexit.
+This displaces a focus on the structural privileges attending British citizenship-both as EU citizenship and also in consequence of Britain's geopolitical position in the world-highlighting how these are unevenly embodied, differentiated along axes of social division that include gender, disability, race and class, among others (Benson and O'Reilly, 2016; Leonard and Walsh, 2018).
 Brexit reveals and manifests fault lines within this British population in unprecedented ways.